Classes of treebased networks: Discussion and Conclusion

 However, none of these links to Hamiltonicity leads to classes of networks for which treebasedness can be efficiently checked, as the mentioned graph theoretical counterparts of treebasedness, e.g. testing if a graph is Hamiltonian, are known to be NP-complete (cf. \citet{Karp1972}).

 Additionally, however, we have introduced a class of networks that are guaranteed to be treebased, namely the class of edgebased networks.
 Interestingly, edgebased networks are closely related to another important concept in classic graph theory, namely the class of generalized series parallel graphs.
 In the present manuscript, we have shown that the links between treebasedness, edgebasedness and generalized series parallel graphs lead to a sufficient criterion for treebasedness that can be verified in linear time.
 In this regard, edgebased phylogenetic networks form a class of treebased networks that can easily be found.
 We, for example, showed that all unrooted, binary, chordal phylogenetic networks are edgebased.
 As mentioned in Remark \ref{remark_perfect}, an interesting question is whether this result generalizes to other classes of proper phylogenetic networks, e.g. to binary, perfect ones.
+It would also be of interest to analyze if edgebased networks frequently occur in practice, i.e. when phylogenetic networks are constructed from biological data.
+As research on reconstructing phylogenetic networks from data is still at its beginning, this is hard to predict.
+However, we are sure that edgebased networks will be of practical relevance in future.

 We concluded our study with analyzing the relationships between the classes of treebased networks presented in this manuscript and summarized them in Figure \ref{venndiagram}.
 Again, we are sure that future research will characterize more and more classes of treebased networks, adding to our results.